 ALPINE

-It’s a sport that requires great courage and skill in equal measure; strength, agility, balance and technique.
-And although there have been great advances in ski equipment and technology in recent times, the essence of the sport has remained constant.
-There are no judges handing out scores; no marks awarded for style.
-It’s strictly a numbers game in which the time it takes a skier to go from the start to the finish, passing through a series of gates on the way down, determines the outcome of each race.
-In literal terms, alpine skiing – so called because it refers to skiing at or near the tree line – is the sport of sliding down snow-covered hills or mountains on skis with fixed-heel bindings.
+It’s a sport that requires great courage and skill in equal measure: strength, agility, balance and technique.
+Although there have been significant advances in ski equipment and technology recently, the essence of the sport has remained constant.
+No judges are handing out scores; no marks are awarded for style; it’s strictly a numbers game in which the time it takes a skier to go from start to finish, passing through a series of gates on the way down, determines the outcome of each race.
+In literal terms, alpine skiing – so-called because it refers to skiing at or near the tree line – is the sport of sliding down snow-covered hills or mountains on skis with fixed-heel bindings.

-There are several different kinds of alpine skiing, but it is most commonly divided into the six core disciplines ski racers compete in at the Olympics:
+There are several kinds of alpine skiing, but it is most commonly divided into the six core disciplines ski racers compete in at the Olympics.

 DOWNHILL